Toyota GT 86 review

 With its low price and impressive handling, there isn't much that comes close to beating the Toyota GT 86 for driving enjoyment at such a low cost.

 The rear-wheel drive chassis on the Toyota GT 86 is perfectly balanced, and the low weight of the car means it excels in corners.
 There's loads of feedback from the steering, and the GT 86's brakes are strong without biting, meaning the driver gets loads of confidence when driving quickly.

-Although the interior can get a bit noisy at speed, the Toyota GT 86 manages to be decent on the motorway as the ride isn't too harsh.
+The interior can get a bit noisy at speed and the firm suspension is a bit bouncy on the motorway.
 The 2.0-litre flat-four boxer engine generates 197bhp and to keep the power flowing, the Toyota GT 86's gearbox needs to be worked quite hard - but keen drivers won't mind too much.